sigpwny/sigpwny.github.io-archive/_meetings/intro-forensics.md

 {% include single-meeting.html  %}

-### Why is Forensics Interesting?
+### Why is forensics interesting?
-- Improve Computer Abilities
+- Generally makes you better at computers
-- Improve Network Understandings
+- Generally makes you better at networks
-- Extremely Important in Solving Crimes
+- Extremely important in solving crimes (FBI)

-### what jobs exist
+### What jobs exist?
 - Incident Response
 - Malware Analysis
 - File Retrieval
 - Tracking/Monitoring
 - Government Agencies

-### how to gain more skills
+### How to gain more skill:
-- Practice Makes Perfect
+- Practice makes perfect
 - Learning Tools Like Foremost, Wireshark, and Stegsolve
 - Learn About Networking
-- Learn Everything You Can About Files
+- Learn Everything You Possibly Can About Files
 - Do the CTF challeges Availible for Forensics (I.E PicoCTF and [This List of CTFs](https://aboutdfir.com/challenges-ctfs/))
 - Understanding Python in Relation to Image, File, and Data Manipulation
 - Practice Steganography - Both Sides of it